RetroBeef/ArcadinatorV1/README.md

 The breakout board is designed for an STM32F103 Bluepill, an NRF24L01 Board and 26 JST XH connectors.

 # Motivation
-Arcadinator is meant to be a cheap and open replacement for [arcade control panel](/extras/img/2L12B.jpg)-to-usb boards like "zero delay".
+Arcadinator is meant to be a cheap and open alternative for [arcade control panel](/extras/img/2L12B.jpg)-to-usb boards like "zero delay".
 Additionally, Arcadinator supports two players and you can optionally use it wirelessly via NRF24L01.

 # Hardware